 Include your contact information like your company’s name, address, phone number, etc. The more information you feel comfortable providing, the better.
 This way you build trust with your audience and capture any possible phone call or email conversions.

 Include social share buttons so people can easily share your content and spread the word.
 If these come in the form of links to your landing page, it will also improve your organic search rankings and SEO.

 How to Use UX as a Strategy in Your Marketing

-Implementing these tips into your website structure can help you build more interactive relationships with clients and set your company apart from the competition.
+Implementing these tips into your real estate landing pages and overall website structure can help you build more interactive relationships with clients and set your company apart from the competition.

 All people really want when functioning online is a clear, simple process to collect the information they’re after.
 By putting yourself in your consumer’s shoes, you can keep user interface and website flow in the forefront of your website strategy.